Heated Discussions Ensued after African Students Made to Sit on the Ground

 Not feeling climate change?
 Too vague?
 Too abstract?

-Well, this is no longer the case for students from Wittenborg University of Applied Sciences who dove headlong into the subject for 3 days the past week as participants of the World Climate Simulation game – a role playing exercise which simulates UN climate change negotiations, putting students in the shoes of some world-class negotiators.
+Well, this is no longer the case for students from WUAS who dove headlong into the subject for 3 days the past week as participants of the World Climate Simulation game – a role playing exercise which simulates UN climate change negotiations, putting students in the shoes of some world-class negotiators.

 “This was the best Project Week we ever had!” enthused Algerian student, Romeissa Laib.
 “Students went from not being too concerned about environmental issues to really understanding what is at stake if we don’t act now to fight climate change.”

 Wittenborg currently has students from about 80 different countries – which gives it a perfect mix to play the game.
 Participants took on the roles of delegates from different countries or regions and were charged with reaching an agreement to limit climate warming to no more than 2 degrees celsius.
 Each delegation offered policies to reduce its own greenhouse gas (GHG) emissions – how much, at what rate and how their efforts could be funded.
 In other words, they either pledged to support or request money from the Green Climate Fund, which was created to help developing countries cut their emissions and adapt to the impacts of climate change.